sysadm/archmail/README.md

 During the work somehow came out that was quite an interesting application that generate html visually pleasing.
 At least, so it seems for the author :)

-Since this is a completely free software under BSD license - feel free to contribute, improve or give me constructive criticism.
+Since this is a completely free software under GPL license - feel free to contribute, improve its source code or give me constructive criticism.
-Your pull request will be pleasantly welcome.
+Your git pull request will be pleasantly welcome.

 Thanks a lot for using!
 Author